kstrepo1/chatme/README.md

 # Chatme

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.
 The project is part one of a 3813ICT Assignment.
+This project will be created using a MEAN Stack.

 ## Github Organisation
 Github has been used as a tool to track creation and modification of code.
 Commits have been used for major changes and implementations of the software.